-A semi-balloon otter trawl (Figure 4) will be used to collect epibenthic invertebrates and demersal fish.
-Net dimensions are as follows: 7.6-m headrope (25 ft); 8.8-m footrope (29 ft); 3.8-cm (1.5 in) body mesh; and a 1.3-cm cod-end mesh (0.5 in).
+A semi-balloon otter trawl (Figure 4) will be used to collect epibenthic invertebrates and demersal fishes.
+Net dimensions are as follows: 7.6-m (25 ft) headrope; 8.8-m (29 ft) footrope; 3.8-cm (1.5 in) body mesh; and a 1.3-cm (0.5 in) cod-end mesh.
 This net will have 22.9-m (75 ft) long bridles made of 1.0-1.6 cm (3/8 to 5/8 in) diameter rope (e.g., Samson braid).
 Typical otter boards (doors) will have a width of 76 cm (30 in), height of 50 cm (20 in), and a suggested weight of 16 kg (35 lb) (Figure 5).
 Slight deviations (< 10%) from the dimensions are acceptable.
-The recommended door chains should be 5-mm (3/16 in) in diameter and should have the following numbers of links: front top -- 12; front bottom -- 11; back top -- 17; back bottom -- 16.
+The recommended door chains should be 5 mm (3/16 in) in diameter and should have the following numbers of links: front top -- 12; front bottom -- 11; back top -- 17; back bottom -- 16.
 The actual specifications of how any trawl door is set up may depend on the manufacturer of the otter trawl, but the user of the equipment should be sure to follow the factory recommended set-up procedures to ensure that the net fishes appropriately in the field.

-The Bight'18 survey will require two additions to the trawl specifications: 1) non-crushable floats are required for any nets used to trawl deeper than 200 m; and 2) pressure-temperature (PT) sensors (withstand 500 m depths) will be attached to one of the trawl doors to measure water temperature, depth, and time of the individual trawls.
+The Bight'23 survey will require two additions to the trawl specifications: 1) non-crushable floats are required for any nets used to trawl deeper than 200 m; and 2) pressure-temperature (PT) sensors (capable of withstanding 500 m depths) will be attached to one of the trawl doors to measure water temperature, depth, and time of the individual trawls.
 Data collected by these sensors will be downloaded to a computer so that data regarding bottom time and depth of the trawls can be monitored in the field and analyzed after the survey has been completed.
 Time synchronizing between multiple computers can be problematic, so record the time offset between field data tablets/computers and computers used to download PT data in the datasheet comments field.
+Data is to be submitted to SCCWRP for post-survey validation checks.